i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Block Ordering Rules
 ````````````````````
-In first decrypted part of the new session message,
+In the new session message,
-the following three blocks are required, in the following order:
+the following blocks are required, in the following order:

 - Options (type 5) (must be total length = 9)
 - Message Number (type 6)
 - New Key (type 7)

-No other blocks are allowed.

-In second decrypted part of the new session message,
-three blocks are required, and padding is optional, in the following order:

-- Message Number (type 6)
-- New Key (type 7)
+Other allowed blocks:

-- I2NP message (type 3) (one or more)
+- I2NP message (type 3)
 - Padding (type 254)

 No other blocks are allowed.